xdenj/BetterBreakerBox/README.md

 <details>
 <summary>Miscellaneous</summary>

+- **resetAfterDay:** If true, the game will re-roll assigned actions to the Switch combination after each day, instead of at the start of a new round
-- ensureActions: If true, the mod will ensure that every action with a weight greater than 0 is assigned to at least one combination of switches.
+- **ensureAction:** If true, the mod will ensure that every action with a weight greater than 0 is assigned to at least one combination of switches.
 The remaining combinations of switches will be assigned to actions based on their weights.

-- zapDamage: The amount of damage the player takes when they trigger the zap action.
+- **zapDamage:** The amount of damage the player takes when they trigger the zap action.
-- hintPrice: The price of the `breakerbox` command in the terminal.
+- **hintPrice:** The price of the `breakerbox` command in the terminal.
-- lockDoorsOnEmp: Whether electronic doors should be locked when the EMP action is triggered.
+- **lockDoorsOnEmp:** If true, all automatic doors will be locked when the EMP action is triggered.
+- **enableChainZap:** If true, the Zap action will chain to other players in the vicinity of the player that triggered the action.
 </details>

 ## Future